The real reason Tucker Carlson should have been fired

 “Unfortunately, however, he will almost certainly be replaced by somebody equally bad,” he told The Independent, in an email.

-“The real problem is Rupert Murdoch and his ties to bad petrostate, bad actors, like Saudi Arabia.
+“The real problem is Rupert Murdoch and his ties to bad petrostate actors, like Saudi Arabia.
 Until that larger problem is solved, we can expect more of the same.”

 Join our commenting forum